zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 Do you see the issue there?
 When a user or an attacker tamper with a log file, they can also tamper with the previous checksum file.
 It is helpful for simple checks but insufficient for complex scenarios by and of itself[^1].

-Well, you can see tat it is possible to use a Merkle tree out of the chained checksum, but it is something you need to build.
-You can put it to an esternal server, ot even a Github repository, as long as it is kept external and you have ways to validate.
-Here' we will use a simpler approach.
+Well, you can see that it is possible to use a Merkle tree out of the chained checksum, but it is something you need to build.
+You can put it to an external server, or even a Github repository, as long as it is kept external and you have ways to validate.
 {: .notice--info}

 ## Solution: RFC 3161 timestamping